Skilled trades and the Ontario Youth Apprenticeship Program (OYAP)

 - Must have completed 14 credits

-- Must be registered FT or PT in Secondary School
+- Must be registered full-time or part-time in Secondary School

 - Must complete a co-op placement in a Skilled Trade